j-saez/dc_gan/README.md

 This is a pytorch implementation of [DCGAN](https://arxiv.org/abs/1511.06434) to get familiar with the pytorch framekwork and enjoy the process.

+The code has been tested with pytorch 1.11.0 and torchvision 0.12.

 ## Train DCGAN
 At the moment DCGAN can only be trained with the MNIST dataset.
 To do so run: